hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 - Point Estimate: 8

-`story 14`

-- As Bob (a businessman), I want my itinerary to sync with my calendar so that I only have to look at one place for information about my events and meetings.

-- Point Estimate: 2

 `story 15`

 - As Bob (a businessman), I want the app to be able to display my itinerary, so I can see my entire day laid out in front of me.